'Looking for Leia' documentary highlights Star Wars fangirls

 "Female Star Wars fans include everything from film buffs, cultural critics, cosplayers, gamers, artists and authors.
 The film reaches beyond Princess Leia to discuss how female characters and fans have shaped and expanded the Star Wars universe, and how these stories speak to experiences of gender resilience and resistance," reads a description on the movie's website.

-Filmmaker Annalise Ophelian raised over $25,000 for the film, via Kickstarter, and on the eve of her successful campaign, she talked about why she believes Star Wars has inspired so many women around the world, and what inspired her film.
+Filmmaker Annalise Ophelian took to Kickstarter and raised over $25,000 for the film, which is still in production and doesn't yet have a release date.
+She talks to CNET about why Star Wars has inspired so many women around the world, and what inspired her project.

-I've been a Star Wars fan all my life.
+Ophelian: I've been a Star Wars fan all my life.
 I saw the first film in 1977 when I was 4 years old.
-In 2015, I went to my first Star Wars Celebration in Anaheim.
+In 2015, I went to my first Star Wars Celebration in Anaheim [California].
 It was not my first con by any means, but it was the first time I felt like I really belonged at a sci-fi/fantasy event.

 So that started me on this query: Who are the girls and women in Star Wars fandom?
 Because I've been here since the beginning, and clearly I'm not alone.